 In his Ecclesiastical History, Eusebius (AD 264-340) set out the results of research he had conducted into which books were accepted as inspired by different churches around the Roman Empire.
-He found four classes of books: The first were those which were universally accepted which were most of the NT: four gospels, Acts, fourteen letters of Paul, 1 Peter, 1 John and Revelation.
+He found four classes of books: The first were those which were universally accepted which were most of the NT: Four Gospels, Acts, fourteen letters of Paul, 1 Peter, 1 John and Revelation.
 The second category were those books accepted by the majority of churches, including himself: James, 2 Peter, 2 & 3 John and Jude.
-His third category were what he called spurious books (The Acts of Paul, Shepherd of Hermas, Apocalypse of Peter, Epistle of Barnabas, The Didache).
+His third category were what he called spurious books or rejected writings (The Acts of Paul, Shepherd of Hermas, Apocalypse of Peter, Epistle of Barnabas, The Didache).
 His final group were heretical writings (Gospel of Peter, Gospel of Thomas, Acts of Andrew, Gospel of Matthias, Acts of John).

 Ecclesiastical History 3:25

 1. Since we are dealing with this subject it is proper to sum up the writings of the New Testament which have been already mentioned.
 First then must be put the holy quaternion of the Gospels; following them the Acts of the Apostles.

 2. After this must be reckoned the epistles of Paul; next in order the extant former epistle of

 John, and likewise the epistle of Peter, must be maintained.
 After them is to be placed, if it really seem proper, the Apocalypse of John, concerning which we shall give the different opinions at the proper time.
 These then belong among the accepted writings.